OpenMDAO/RevHack2020/problems/oas_stability_derivs/openmdao_with_vsp.md

 import degen_geom
 ```

 Create a new subclass based on OpenMDAO [ExplicitComponent](http://openmdao.org/twodocs/versions/latest/features/core_features/defining_components/explicitcomp.html).
 Set some [options](http://openmdao.org/twodocs/versions/latest/features/core_features/defining_components/options.html) with the names of the geometries in the VSP project that we want to work with.
+The `reduced` option reduces processing time for testing purposes.
 ```
 class VSPeCRM(om.ExplicitComponent):